Close Menu

 Facebook Twitter LinkedIn Pinterest Email

-The fish ‘Gulf Corvina’ make noises so high that other animals living in the sea is at risk of becoming deaf, according to researchers.
+The fish ‘Gulf Corvina’ make noises so high that other animals living in the sea are at risk of becoming deaf, according to researchers.

 When a single Gulf corvina propagates, it exudes a very loud noise, resembling a “fired machine gun”, with several rapid pulses of sound.